-The State Basketball Tournament typically nearly 2,000 athletes, 550 coaches and 350 volunteers.
-Additional activities include Victory Dance, families registration, and souvenir sales.
+The State Basketball Tournament typically includes nearly 2,500 athletes, 550 coaches and 350 volunteers.
+Additional activities include the Victory Dance, families registration, and souvenir sales.

 Illinois State University’s Horton Fieldhouse has hosted the tournament since 1975 and the tournament expanded to include Illinois Wesleyan University’s Shirk Center in 2002.
 Basketball became an official Special Olympics Illinois sport in 1975.

 Spectators are encouraged to attend this premiere state tournament to cheer on these extraordinary athletes.

 Competition is offered for teams and in individual skills.

 Ideally, four-team divisions are formed for state tournament play whenever possible.
 In some cases, divisions of two or three-teams must be designed in order to provide appropriate competition at state tournaments.
 In such cases, special rules apply so that each team is given a fair and equal opportunity to achieve success.

 In a four-team bracket, each team plays two games.
 In a three-team division, all play is round-robin style.
 In these divisions, three games will be played with each team competing twice.
 In a two-team division, all play is best of two games.

 Individual Skills Individual skills competition will be Saturday at Metcalf Elementary School beginning at 9:00am.
 Please arrive 15 minutes before start time so your athletes can be staged in their appropriate divisions.
 All traditional skills athletes will compete followed by the Young Athletes skills competition.